French writer Annie Ernaux awarded Nobel Prize in literature | Entertainment

 Olsson said Ernaux's work was often “written in plain language, scraped clean.”
 He said she had used the term “an ethnologist of herself” rather than a writer of fiction.

-In the book that made her name, “A Man's Place,” published in 1983 and about her relationship with her father, she writes: “No lyrical reminiscences, no triumphant displays of irony.
+In the book that made her name, “La place” (“A Man's Place”), published in 1983 and about her relationship with her father, she wrote: “No lyrical reminiscences, no triumphant displays of irony.
 This neutral writing style comes to me naturally.”
-“Shame,” published in 1997, explored a childhood trauma, while “Happening,” from 2000 depicts an illegal abortion.
+“La honte” (“Shame”), published in 1997, explored a childhood trauma, while ''L'événement'' (“Happening”), from 2000 dealt with an illegal abortion.

-Her most critically acclaimed book is “The Years,” published in 2008, which described herself and wider French society from the end of World War II to the 21st century.

 Olsson said the academy was working to diversify its range, drawing on experts in literature from different regions and languages.